 - Team trackers, weather and other apps

-In order to use DIRECTV’s GenieGo (formerly known as Nomad) to take your programming with you, you must be connected to the internet.
+In order to download programs to your mobile device using the DIRECTV app, you need to be connected to the internet.

 You see, there are a lot of benefits to being connected, and that’s why you’ll hear other sites saying your receivers “must” be connected.
 It’s not true.
 If you lose your internet service or just choose not to connect your receivers, they will work fine.